irgangla/download_processor/download_processor_host/README.md

 {
     "target": "<should be path to the executable>", "args": "<additional program arguments>",
-    "url": "<URL which was matched>"
+    "file": "<downloaded file which was matched>"
 }

-This results in executing the "target args url" on the local system.
+This results in executing the "target args file" on the local system.

 ### Answer message